 How do claim-free years work?

-For every year that you do not claim any damage from your car insurer, you get 1 claim-free year.
-The more claim-free years you have, the lower the premium of your car insurance will be.
-The maximum no-claim discount can be up to 80%.
-When you make a claim, you will lose your claim-free years.
-In this article we explain how claim-free years work.
+For every year that you do not claim a claim with your car insurance company, you get 1 claim-free year.
+The more claim-free years you have, the lower your car insurance premium will be.
+The maximum no-claim discount can be as high as 80%.
+If you claim a damage, you actually lose claim-free years.
+In this article, we explain how claim-free years work exactly.

 What exactly are claim-free years?

-Claim-free years are years in which you do not claim any damage from the insurer.
-For every year that you do not claim any damage, you get 1 claim-free year.
-By driving without claims, you receive a discount on the insurance premium.
-The more claim-free years you have, the more no-claim discount you will receive.
-Claim-free years are registered in Roy-Data.
-Roy Data is the central database of Stichting EPS (Efficient Processes Schadeverzekeraars).
-When cancelling a car insurance, the insurer registers your accumulated no-claim years.
-If you then take out a new car insurance, your new insurer will consult the Roy Data database to see how many claim-free years you have.
-This means that when you take out a new car insurance, you do not have to supply a statement anymore.
+Claim-free years are years that you do not claim a claim with the insurer.
+For every year that you do not claim, you get 1 claim-free year.
+By driving damage-free, you receive a discount on the insurance premium.
+The more claim-free years you have, the more no-claim discount you receive.
+Claim-free years are recorded in Roy-Data.
+Roy Data is the central database of the EPS Foundation (Efficient Processes Claims Insurers).
+When you cancel a car insurance policy, the insurer registers your accumulated no-claim years.
+When you subsequently take out a new car insurance policy, your new insurer consults the Roy Data database to see how many claim-free years you have.
+As a result, you no longer have to provide a termination statement when you take out a new car insurance policy.

 When do I lose claim-free years?

-You lose claim-free years by claiming a loss with your insurer.
+You lose claim-free years by making a claim to your insurer.
 For every claim you make, you lose 5 claim-free years.
 If you have more than 15 claim-free years, you always fall back to 10 claim-free years after a claim.
-Before 1 January 2016 this was different.
-At that time each insurer was allowed to decide how many claim-free years you would lose after a claim.
-Because of this, it could happen that you lost 3 claim-free years with one insurer, and 5 with another, even though it concerned the same claim.
+Before January 1, 2016, this was different.
+Back then, each insurer was allowed to decide how many claim-free years you lost after a claim.
+As a result, it could happen that you lost 3 claim-free years with one insurer, and 5 with another, while it concerned the same claim.
 This was considered unfair and therefore a new regulation was created.
-With this regulation, everyone who claims a loss, loses 5 damage free years.
+With this regulation, everyone who claims a damage falls back 5 claim-free years.

 How long do claim-free years remain valid?

-After cancelling a car insurance, most insurers keep the claim-free years valid for 3 years.
-If you want to use the claim-free years for a new car insurance, you have to take it out within 3 years.
-After 3 years the claim-free years expire and you cannot use them anymore.
-You will start all over again with the accumulation of claim-free years and you will receive no or little premium discount when you take out a new car insurance.
-With some insurers the claim-free years are only valid for 2 years, with others 4 or 5 years.
+After canceling a car insurance policy, claim-free years remain valid for 3 years with most insurers.
+If you want to use the claim-free years with a new car insurance policy, you have to take it out within 3 years.
+After 3 years the claim-free years expire and can no longer be used.
+You then start again with the accumulation of claim-free years and receive no or little premium discount when buying a new car insurance.
+With some insurers, claim-free years are only valid for 2 years, and with some insurers for 4 or 5 years.
 This can differ per insurer.
-You can find out how this works with your insurer in the policy conditions.
+How this works with your insurer can be found in the policy conditions.

 Are negative claim-free years rewarded?

-Claim-free years are rewarded by the insurer with a premium discount.
+Claim-free years are rewarded by the insurer with premium discounts.
 However, you can also end up with negative claim-free years.
-This happens when you do not have that many claim-free years, but by claiming a claim you fall back five claim-free years.
-Also when you claim more than one claim in a short period of time, you will quickly fall back on the bonus malus ladder.
+This happens when you do not yet have many claim-free years, but by claiming a damage, you fall back 5 claim-free years.
+Also when you make several claims in a short period of time, you quickly fall back on the bonus malus ladder.

-If you are a beginner driver, you have not yet built up many claim-free years.
-If you have not yet built up 5 claim-free years, but you do claim a claim, 5 claim-free years are deducted and you will be in the negative.
-This means you have negative claim-free years in your name.
-Because of this you do not get a premium discount, but a premium surcharge.
-Your car insurance will become more expensive.
+If you are a novice driver, you have not yet accumulated many claim-free years.
+If you have not yet built up 5 claim-free years, but you do claim a damage, 5 claim-free years will be deducted and you will end up in the minus.
+As a result, you will have negative claim-free years to your name.
+Because of this you will not get a premium discount, but a premium surcharge.
+Your car insurance will thus become more expensive.

 Claim-free years transferable since 1-1-2022

-Since 1 January 2022, claim-free years are transferable in certain situations.
-In case of death for example, they can be transferred to the surviving partner.
-Also for lease drivers and drivers who have lived abroad for years, it is now possible to transfer the claim-free years.
-This way, they do not lose their accumulated claim-free years.
-In our blogpost you can read more about this new regulation.
+Since Jan.
+1, 2022, claim-free years are transferable in some situations.
+Upon death, for example, they can be transferred to the surviving partner.
+Also for lease drivers and drivers who have lived abroad for years, it is now possible to transfer claim-free years.
+This way they do not lose their accumulated claim-free years.
+You can read more about this new regulation in our blog post.